tonethar/IGME-330-Master/notes/firebase-3.md

 }
 ```

-- above, we used a `for..in` loop to iterate through the object keys
+- above, recall that `obj` is an object, not an array, so we instead use a `for..in` loop to iterate through the object keys
 <hr><hr>

 **[Previous Chapter <- Firebase Part II - Highscore App](firebase-2.md)**